-Among this year's launches will be Holden's massively overhauled 2013 Commodore, graduating at last to the 'VF' nameplate and bringing a host of advancements to the range.
+Among this year's launches so far is Holden's massively overhauled 2013 Commodore, graduating at last to the 'VF' nameplate and bringing a host of advancements to the range.

 What else is due?
 Read on, and click through the links for more information on each model.

-Watch for Aston's new Vanquish hero to arrive this month, replacing the flagship DBS model made famous by a couple of appearances in the James Bond movies.
+Aston's new Vanquish made its Australian debut in January, replacing the flagship DBS model made famous by a couple of appearances in the James Bond movies.

 Lastly, watch for the RS 6 Avant powerhouse to hit our shores later this year.

-A hybrid version of BMW's big 7 Series is expected this month, but most 'Bimmer' fans will be watching for a local debut of the new 4 Series, replacing the current 3 Series Coupe and Convertible models.
+Most 'Bimmer' fans will be watching for a local debut of the new 4 Series, replacing the current 3 Series Coupe and Convertible models early in 2014.

 The Aventador-rivalling F12 Berlinetta will hit Australia in July, following last October's local launch.
 The big Fezza will power into showrooms with a 545kW V12 engine, a $691,100 price tag... and an 18-month waiting list.

-Later in the year, Ford will wave off the current (and ageing) Kuga SUV that arrived last year, welcoming the all-new Kuga in 2013.
+Ford also waved off the old Kuga SUV that arrived last year, welcoming the all-new Kuga in April.

-Lastly, Ford's new Mondeo range is expected to arrive late in 2013, with production delays overseas holding up its local debut.
+The new Mondeo range was expected to arrive late in 2013, but production delays overseas suggest a 2014 launch is now likely.

 China's Geely, until now available only in Western Australia, will launch its EC7 midsized hatch and sedan in Australia in the second half of 2013.

-Focusing on fuel efficiency and passenger safety, the 'new' Commodore will bring lightweight aluminium panels, new driving aids and a new look.
+Focusing on fuel efficiency and passenger safety, the 'new' Commodore brings lightweight aluminium panels, new driving aids and a new look.

-The debut of the VF Commodore will also mark the large sedan's return to the US market, where a performance-focused Chevrolet SS model will be offered in limited numbers.
+The debut of the VF Commodore also marks the large sedan's return to the US market, where a performance-focused Chevrolet SS model will be offered in limited numbers.

-The most important new model for Honda in 2013 however will be the new Accord sedan, which debuted in the US last year.
+The most important new model for Honda in 2013 however will be the new Accord sedan, which made its Australian debut in May.

 The brand made its Australian debut in 2012, with the most recent addition being the G37 Coupe and Cabriolet models.

-The important F-TYPE roadster will join Jaguar's local line-up sometime before June, giving the marque a rival for Porsche's 911 and the Aston Martin V8 Vantage.
+The important F-TYPE roadster will join Jaguar's local line-up in August, giving the marque a rival for Porsche's 911 and the Aston Martin V8 Vantage.
 Prices start at $139,000.

 The big XFR-S performance sedan is also expected here around mid-year, packing a 404kW/680Nm supercharged V8 engine and a $222,545 price tag.

-A long-awaited replacement for the small Rondo people-mover is also due this year, following its unveiling in 2012.
+A long-awaited replacement for the small Rondo people-mover launched this month, with the new Rondo priced from $29,990.

 China's SAIC launched its range of LDV-branded commercial vans into Australia in January.

 The new Quattroporte sedan, driven by a choice of turbo V6 and V8 engines, will go on sale in Australia later this year, expected to debut in September.

-The 2.5 litre petrol version of the Mazda CX-5 is also expected this year.
+The 2.5 litre petrol version of the Mazda CX-5 SUV also debuted this year.

 The Paceman John Cooper Works performance model is also here, priced from $58,600.
 Watch for our review.

-A hybrid version of the new Outlander SUV is also due this year, along with an automatic version of the diesel-powered ASX in May.
+A hybrid version of the new Outlander SUV was also due this year, but high demand in Japan has pushed a local launch out to early 2014.

 Nissan will push on with its bid to become Australia's number-one fully imported brand, launching a handful of brand-new models this year.

-Lastly, the annual update to Nissan's hero GT-R performance coupe arrived in February.
+And of course, the annual update to Nissan's hero GT-R performance coupe arrived in February.

-Proton's small Prevé will arrive in Australia this month, arriving with an 80kW petrol engine and a $18,990 drive-away price.
-A 103kW turbo version is expected mid-year.
+Proton's small Prevé is now on sale in Australia, arriving with an 80kW petrol engine and a $18,990 drive-away price.
+A 103kW turbo version is expected in the coming months.

-The Exora people-mover is also due in 2013, offering seven seats, the same 103kW turbo petrol engine and a CVT automatic transmission.
+The Exora people-mover is also due this year, offering seven seats, the same 103kW turbo petrol engine and a CVT automatic transmission.

 Skoda's sharp new Rapid is due here in the coming months, following its local debut at last year's Australian International Motor Show.

-The SUV story continues with Subaru, which will combat the new RAV4 with its next-generation Forester SUV arriving this month.
+The SUV story continues with Subaru, launching its next-generation Forester SUV in February.

 Exact details are still to be confirmed, but a price in the $100,000-$200,000 range is expected to accompany its 4.4 second 0-100km/h sprint claim.

-The Volvo V40, the first all-new model since Volvo was bought by China's Geely last year, will hit Australia in March.
+The Volvo V40, the first all-new model since Volvo was bought by China's Geely last year, made its Australian debut in February.